All Products

 Cause

-This issue may occur because the values of the net.ipv4.tcp_tw_recycle and net.ipv4.tcp_timestamps parameters on the server side are set to 1.
+This issue may occur if the net.ipv4.tcp_tw_recycle and net.ipv4.tcp_timestamps parameters on the server are both set to 1.

-If the values of the net.ipv4.tcp_tw_recycle and net.ipv4.tcp_timestamps parameters on the server side are set to 1, the server checks the timestamp in each TCP connection packet.
-If timestamps are not received in ascending order, the server does not respond.
+When both the net.ipv4.tcp_tw_recycle and net.ipv4.tcp_timestamps kernel parameters on the server are enabled (set to 1), the server checks the timestamp of each TCP connection packet.
+If the timestamps are not in ascending order, the server drops the packet.

 Solution